portabletext/svelte-portabletext/README.md

 <!-- ## TODO

-- [ ] If applicable, add support to `serializers.hardBreak`, similar to block-content-to-react
+- [ ] If applicable, add support to `components.hardBreak`, similar to block-content-to-react
 - [ ] In example site, add examples with custom marks, blockStyles & block types
   - Include a nested PT renderer example -->